Brazil's Bolsonaro names crusading graft judge as justice minister - Journal du Cameroun

 That, he said, includes “several cases when he acted to interfere in the dynamics of Brazilian politics,” such as by leaking wire-tapped phone calls of Lula and impeached former president Dilma Rousseff that played a part in the downfall of both.

-Moro said he would immediately stop holding court hearings.
-But the Car Wash probe is expected to continue.
+Moro said he would immediately stop holding court hearings, “to avoid unnecessary conflicts of interest.”

+Judicial experts say the Car Wash probe is nearing the end of its work in the southern city of Curitiba, where Moro is based, and increasingly turning its sights on Brasilia, Sao Paulo and Rio de Janeiro.

 Although politicians of all stripes have fallen, Moro has been accused of being particularly merciless on the left — especially Lula, Brazil’s president from 2003 to 2010.